maitag/input2action/README.md

 - let change the param-Type by compiler-define (or by macro)
 - more documentation
 - let capture the input for an action to let easy change the configuration at runtime
-- more optimization by defines (e.g. if only using one inputActions per device)
+- more optimization by defines (e.g. if only using one inputAction per device)